Practical Guide: 6 Steps for Commercial Interior Design Consultation

 |

-Managing this stage through interior project management significantly reduces risks and ensures that the space works exactly as planned.
+Managing this stage through interior project management significantly reduces risks and ensures the space functions exactly as planned.

-There is a common trend among business owners: to involve the design consultant only after they have made the first major decisions, such as choosing the space or signing the lease.
-This approach costs more than it seems.
+There is a common tendency among business owners: to involve the design consultant only after making the first major decisions, such as choosing the space or signing the lease agreement.
+This approach costs more than it appears.

-When the consultant enters the project from the briefing phase, he can influence structural decisions that become impossible to change later.
-Can identify flow problems before walls are raised.
-Can negotiate better specifications with suppliers.
-It can align the visual concept with the real business objectives, not with the aesthetic preferences of the moment.
+When the consultant enters the project from the briefing phase, they can influence structural decisions that later become impossible to change.
+They can identify flow issues before walls are erected.
+They can negotiate better specifications with suppliers.
+They can align the visual concept with the actual business objectives, not with fleeting aesthetic preferences.

 Early involvement of the consultant maximizes ROI and reduces the risk of costly errors.
-Generic approaches, copied from trends or applied without sectoral adaptation, produce spaces that look good in photos but work poorly in reality.
+Generic approaches, copied from trends or applied without sector-specific adaptation, produce spaces that look good in photographs but function poorly in reality.

-Testing the concept with real users and post-occupancy feedback are not optional steps.
-They are the mechanisms by which a space becomes truly efficient.
-Explore the benefits of consulting to see concretely how this approach translates into measurable results.
+Concept testing with real users and post-occupancy feedback are not optional stages.
+They are the mechanisms through which a space becomes truly efficient.
+Explore the advantages of consultancy to see concretely how this approach translates into measurable results.

-Choose the right consultancy for your business space
+Choose the right consultancy for your commercial space

-If you want to benefit from proven expertise, here's how SelfDezign can help.
-Our team provides full consultancy for type spacesoffice interior design, Horeca and medical clinics, covering all 6 steps described in this guide.
-Our portfolio includes reference projects for businesses in Romania and Europe, from original visual concepts to coordination of execution.
-A concrete example ispoeme restaurant, a project illustrating how a well-defined concept translates into a functional and memorable space.
-Contact us for a preliminary discussion and we will work together on the priorities and next steps for your project.
+If you want to benefit from proven expertise, here is how SelfDezign can help you.
+Our team offers complete consultancy for spaces such asoffice interior design, HoReCa and medical clinics, covering all 6 stages described in this guide.
+Our portfolio includes reference projects for businesses in Romania and Europe, from original visual concepts to execution coordination.
+A concrete example isthe Poeme restaurant, a project that illustrates how a well-defined concept translates into a functional and memorable space.
+Contact us for a preliminary discussion, and together we will establish the priorities and next steps for your project.